spolyak/act-demo-project/README.md

 ACT Demo Project

-Working on some ideas for managing education standards data using a graph database.T
+Working on some ideas for managing education standards data using a graph database.